particle-iot/docs/src/content/hardware/certification/antenna.md

 **Particle recommends you use a Particle antenna that has already been certified for the device.**

 In the United States, you can generally substitute an antenna that is of the same type and equal or lesser gain, both total and in all bands.
-We still recommend using the certified antenna, as you will need [FCC permissive change](https://apps.fcc.gov/kdb/GetAttachment.html?id=N0FeGuIZalHwpzYoaFJpjA%3D%3D) approval to substitute an antenna with equal or lesser gain.
+We still recommend using the certified antenna, as you will need FCC permissive change approval to substitute an antenna with equal or lesser gain.
+For more information, see the  [certification guide](/hardware/certification/certification/#fcc-united-states-rf-certifications).

 - If the device is certified with PARANTCW1EA, other antennas have lower gain, but this will result in lower performance
 - If the device is certified with PARANTC41EA, substituting ANTCW2EA requires recertification because ANTCW2EA has higher gain in the high frequency bands